owid/owid-datasets/datasets/Use of social media in the US by gender (Pew Research Center)/README.md

-# Use of different social media sites by demographic groups
+# Use of social media in the US by gender (Pew Research Center)

 Respondents who did not give an answer are excluded from the estimates.